danbev/learning-ai/notes/ggml-split-graph.md

         }
     }
 ```
-Notice that the actual code is actually identical to the previous blocks.
+Notice that this code is actually identical to the previous blocks.
 The
 reason for first doing an iteration from the first to the last node is it
 identify a node that has a backend assigned it will assign that backend to
 subsequent nodes.
 The backward iteration will do something simlar but from the